What is chronic myeloid leukaemia (CML)?

 Fertility and chronic myeloid leukaemia (CML) treatment

-Some cancer treatments can affect fertility or harm a developing baby.
+Some CML treatments may affect your fertility or harm a developing baby.
 Because of this you may be advised to use contraception to prevent a pregnancy.
-If you want to have children or think you may in the future, talk to your doctor about this as soon as possible.
-They can talk to you about the possible options for planning your treatment.
+If you are worried about your fertility, it is important to talk with your doctor before you start treatment.

 Follow-up and monitoring CML

-If you have treatment with a TKI, you will be monitored by your healthcare team every 1 to 2 weeks.
+If you have treatment with a tyrosine kinase inhibitor (TKI), you will be monitored by your healthcare team every 1 to 2 weeks.

 Sometimes they may take a bone marrow sample.
 Your doctor can tell you how often you might need this.

-As time goes on, you will not need to see your doctors as often.
-Eventually, you may only need a check-up every 3 to 6 months.
+As time goes on, you may only need a check-up every 3 to 6 months.

-Most people with CML live a normal lifespan.
+Most people with chronic myeloid leukaemia (CML) have a normal life expectancy.
 To help you stay as well as possible, you may want to make changes to your lifestyle.
 Even if you had a healthy lifestyle before your diagnosis, you may want to make the most of your health.

 Getting support